Cheap Repository Tracts: Hazard/Marshall Series (May 1795-January 1796)

 By the end of April 1795 it was apparent that Hazard would be unable to cope with the demand for new titles and for reprints from his limited business in Bath and so after the twenty-third tract issued in May 1795 John Marshall (who operated a far more substantial printing and publishing business at 4 Aldermary Churchyard, London) was recruited to become a joint 'Printer to the Cheap Repository'.
 The next twenty-six or twenty-seven tracts were consequently issued simultaneously in editions printed in London and in Bath.
 The discrepancy is because one title The middle way is the best appears to have been withdrawn after printing.
-Marshall also began to reprint editions of the earlier tracts.
+Marshall also began to print editions of the earlier tracts.

 The tracts were still selling well by December 1795, but there continued to be distribution problems, particularly in those parts of the United Kingdom further from London, notably Scotland and the north of England.
 Hannah More also began to realise that the cost of producing simultaneous editions at two different centres in England was not sustainable in the long term, and she was hearing complaints about the low level of discounts offered to the hawkers who were expected to distribute many of the copies.
 At the same time she was receiving requests from the wealthier supporters of the scheme for an edition printed on better quality paper in the more compact duodecimo format which might be bound into annual collected volumes.
 As a result, the publication scheme was re-organised in January 1796, and a new prospectus issued.